Having come to the conclusion (See my pages on boring small holes) that the only

 itself, let us consider the requirements.
 I should though add that at the very smallest

-sizes grinding purely by hand will be difficult, but far from impossible, and some
+sizes grinding by hand will be difficult, but not impossible, and some assisted

-assisted method is to be preferred.
-I will therefore illustrate the requirements
+method is to be preferred.
+I will therefore illustrate the requirements using one

 The first task it though to produce a holder for each diameter of high speed steel